 Applying for a Satter Human Rights Fellowship

-Prospective applicants for the 2018-2019 Satter Fellowship must contact Prof. Tyler Giannini or Emily Nagisa Keehn by February 16 in order to apply.
+Prospective applicants for the 2018-2019 Satter Fellowship must contact Dr. Abadir M. Ibrahim by March 1 in order to apply.
 The application is due on March 19, 2018.

 For Harvard Law School J.D. students: alumni who will received the J.D. degree in 2018, as well as recent J.D. graduates.

 For Harvard Law School LL.M. students: alumni who will receive the LL.M. degree in 2018, as well as recent LL.M. graduates.

 Interviews may be required for finalists.
 The Committee awarding the fellowships is not required to award any fellowship in the absence of sufficiently qualified applicants.

 A complete application will consist of the following: